-JENNA RUDOLPH is co-founder, director and lead instructor at Soaring Eagle Nature School.
+JENNA RUDOLPH is Founder, and Executive Director at Soaring Eagle Nature School.
+She was the lead instructor for 9 years.
 Jenna has been sharing the magic of the natural world with children and youth since 2004.
 She coordinated a gardening program for three years in Victoria, and then sought to teach in wilder places – sharing her knowledge of edible and medicinal plants.
 Through an Environmental Studies degree from the University of Victoria, Jenna was able to study with renowned botanists and learned how integral plants are to people all around the world.
 She has apprenticed with various herbalists and botanists from British Columbia, and facilitates plant walks and medicine-making workshops.
 She has studied Clinical Herbalism with the Wild Seed School of Herbal Studies.
-Basketry and wildcrafting are some of Jenna’s deep passions, and she spends lots of time processing food to store it for the seasons in which wild food is less abundant.
+Basketry, spinning, and wildcrafting are some of Jenna’s deep passions, and she spends lots of time processing food to store it for the seasons in which wild food is less abundant.

-Jenna loves singing loudly while on her bicycle, and enjoys having picnics and dinner parties with loved ones.
+Jenna loves exploring our local forests, and enjoys having picnics and dinner parties with loved ones.
 She is closely connected to Vancouver Island’s Garry Oak ecosystems, as well as the Coastal Cedar, Hemlock, Douglas Fir Rainforest.
 Jenna is deeply committed to nature mentoring and the forest, where she feels everyone can feel truly alive.
-Email Jenna.

 PETER LAMBERT is an Instructor at Soaring Eagle Nature School.
 He believes that by connecting deeply with ourselves, our communities and our living world we are able to lead rich, full lives, and rise above personal and societal challenges.